Archive for: Polish Chamber of Patent Attorneys

 The German company did not respond to the correspondence on this matter and no other address was known.
 During earlier hearings on July 2008, the Voivodeship Administrative Court in Warsaw had to ask the President Polish Chamber of Patent Attorneys to designate a curator for the German company.
 The curator did not agree with KENZO arguments.
 He pointed that the assessment had to be a comparison of the signs as they were registered, and not the packaging.

-The Voivodeship Administrative Court in Warsaw in its judgment of 27 November 2008 case file VI SA/Wa 1388/07 rejected the appeal.
+The Voivodeship Administrative Court in Warsaw in its judgment of 27 November 2008 case file VI SA/Wa 1388/07 dismissed the complaint.
 The Court acknowledged the fact that the PPO did not negate the reputation of KENZO trade marks.
 According to the VAC, the PPO was not obliged to take into account KENZO’s reputation, since the Office found that the disputed signs were not similar.
 The Court did not agree with the argument that these signs had similar associations because cosmetics marked by them come from Japan.
 According to Judge Olga Żurawska-Matusiak such conclusion would be too far-reaching.
 She also pointed that the PPO has properly assessed both trade marks.
 The issue of passing off of packages should be decided by a civil court in a different proceedings.

 Polish patent attorneys, case III CSK 337/07